 - Some customers may have to call to complete the quote process

-When searching for the best renters insurance companies, State Farm earned the best overall rating because it checks all the boxes for affordability, coverage options, and customer service.
-American Family Insurance was the runner-up because of the diminishing deductible on renters insurance policies.
+State Farm earned the Best Overall rating on our list because it checks all the boxes for affordability, coverage options, and customer service.
+American Family Insurance was the Runner-Up because of the diminishing deductible on renters insurance policies.

 How We Chose the Best Renters Insurance Companies

-To select the best renters insurance companies, we reviewed the various coverage options for renters insurance and looked at possible rates to see which companies had the most affordable policies.
+To select the best renters insurance companies, we reviewed the various coverage options for renters insurance from different companies and looked at possible rates to see which companies had the most affordable policies.
 In addition, we looked at the AM Best ratings and J.D.
-Power rankings to see where companies stacked up based on their ability to pay claims and their level of customer service.
-Also, we looked at how accessible these renters insurance companies are for consumers and if they were available to customers across the country.
-These factors all played a role in determining the best renters insurance companies.
+Power rankings of each company to see how they stacked up based on their ability to pay claims and their level of customer service.
+We also looked at the geographic availability of these renters insurance companies and their policies for customers across the country.
+These factors all played a role in determining the best renters insurance companies to include in this guide.

 Before You Choose One of the Best Renters Insurance Companies

 Not every company will fit the needs and budget of every consumer.
-It’s vital to compare renters insurance policies with a close look at the coverage options, coverage limits, and rates for the coverage.
-Renters also should evaluate whether they want the ease of purchasing and maintaining the renters insurance policy online or if they prefer to deal with an agent, either by phone or in person.
-Reading renters insurance reviews can also help a user determine if there are any consistent issues with the company’s user interface or customer service.
+It’s vital for customers to compare renters insurance policies with a close look at the coverage options, coverage limits, rates, and deductibles.
+Renters will also need to evaluate whether they want the ease of purchasing and maintaining the renters insurance policy online or if they prefer to deal with an agent, either by phone or in person.
+Reading renters insurance reviews can also help renters determine whether there are any consistent issues with the company’s user interface or customer service that they need to know about.
 A renters insurance comparison will help narrow down the choices for the best renters insurance companies.

 Cost of Buying a Policy From One of the Best Renters Insurance Companies

-The national average cost of renters insurance is $168 a year or $14 a month.
+Budget-conscious tenants may wonder, “How much is renters insurance?”
+The national average cost of renters insurance is $174 a year, or $14.50 a month.
 But where a renter lives will play a significant role in how much renters insurance will run.
-For example, in Louisiana, the average yearly cost is $262, while the average annual price in Wyoming is only $101.
-Renters insurance may also be more expensive in cities; Los Angeles has an average yearly cost of $256, and New York City has an average annual cost of $174.
+For example, in Louisiana, the average yearly cost is $236, while the average annual price in Wyoming is only $147.
+Renters insurance costs can also vary within the same state; for example, coverage in New York City is likely to be more expensive than coverage in a smaller city or town in New York such as Syracuse or Buffalo.

-As for all insurance products, renters should check with at least three different renters insurance companies when shopping for the best renters insurance.
-It’s important to compare the details of each policy, including the coverage limits and the costs.
+Customers will want to solicit quotes from at least three different renters insurance companies as they shop for the best renters insurance.
+When gathering renters insurance quotes, it’s important for renters to compare the details of each policy, including the coverage limits and the costs.
 Renters will want to make sure the specifics of the policies are the same to verify which one is the least expensive while providing the same coverage.
-In addition, it’s important to compare all available discounts, because those discounts could make an already great policy more affordable than it otherwise would be.
-Remember, too, that any add-on coverage will increase the premium rates for the policy.
+In addition, it’s important for renters to look at all available discounts when comparing renters insurance, because those discounts could make an already great policy more affordable than it otherwise would be.
+They’ll also want to remember that any add-on coverage will increase policy rates.

-- Renters insurance may pay someone’s medical expenses if they are injured in your apartment.
+- Renters insurance may help pay for medical expenses if a third party is injured in a tenant’s home.

-- If you damage a neighbor’s apartment wall (say a shelf fell and made a hole), your renters insurance could cover it.
+- If a tenant accidentally damages a neighbor’s apartment wall (say a shelf falls and leaves a hole), renters insurance would likely cover repairs.

-- Renters insurance may provide coverage if you are a victim of identity theft.
+- Renters insurance may provide coverage if the policyholder is a victim of identity theft.

-Shopping for the best renters insurance can be confusing, but it’s important to do your research so you find the best coverage for your needs at the best price for your budget.
-It’s a worthy investment that will protect you and your belongings if a covered event causes damage to them.
+Shopping for the best insurance for renters can be confusing, but it’s important for renters to research different companies so they can find the best coverage for their needs and at the best price for their budget.
+It’s a worthy investment that will protect a tenant’s belongings if a covered event causes damage to them.

 Q. What does renters insurance typically cover?

-Renters insurance typically covers your personal belongings, provides lliability protection if you are found legal responsible for causing damage to someone’s property or injuring them, medical payments if someone is accidentally injured in your home, and reimburses you for temporary living expenses if your home is uninhabitable.
+Renters insurance typically covers a renter’s personal belongings for covered events (less the deductible).
+It also provides liability protection if they are found legally responsible for causing damage to someone’s property or injuring them, medical payments if someone is accidentally injured in the rental property, and reimbursements for temporary living expenses if their home is uninhabitable following a covered event.

 Q. Can a landlord require renters insurance?